-Redistribution of the source code is not permitted without express written permission of The Open Group.
+Redistribution of the source code is not permitted without express written permission of X/Open.
 Distribution of sources containing adaptations is expressly prohibited.

-Redistribution of binaries or binary products containing TETware code is not permitted unless the distributor has a redistribution agreement with The Open Group.
+Redistribution of binaries or binary products containing TETware code is permitted subject to the distributor meeting the following requirements :